Note

 Shorten the URL

 Now that you have the phone number and URL, you can use the Azure URL Shortener service to shorten the URL.
-Ensure you have deployed this service already.
+Ensure you deployed the Azure URL Shortener service.
 The service contains several endpoints, but for this tutorial the focus is on the UrlCreate

 endpoint.
 Use the PostAsync